Portland Protection Order Lawyer | Maine Harassment Attorney

 Contact A Portland Protection Order Lawyer

-If you have been named in a protection order, it’s important that you seek the representation of an experienced attorney to help you fight for your rights.
+If you have been named in a protection orders, it’s important that you seek the representation of an experienced attorney to help you fight for your rights.
 Your home, children, and other factors can be involved, as well as arrest if the order is violated, even accidentally.
 To learn more about your rights and options, call the Law Office of Richard Berne at 207-871-7770 to request a free consultation.